 And then to connect to the author and then to invite the author on to the podcast.
 And, you know, it’s another level of necessity, we need every story from every person and that’s all I do.
-I just share stories about recovery.
-So what I love about your stories, you guys are so far down the line, so many years down the line, that I get to express to people what it’s like, X amount of years down the line, if you’re just going through it now.
+I just share recovery stories.
+So what I love about your stories, is you guys are so far down the line, so many years down the line, that I get to express to people what it’s like, X amount of years down the line, if you’re just going through it now.

 Bill Gasiamis 54:36

 And it’s terrible.
 And it’s really hard and all these things.
 Well, it gets easier, still complicated and all those things but you seem to find a new way to do life and to adjust and to be yourselves and to reemerge from this thing in some way that’s meaningful to you.